NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/cloud_user_guide.rst

             configuration from the drop down list, click on the "Restore" button, and then click “Save Resource”.

-- What is a default instance/vm
-               type?[\ `edit </index.php?title=FAQ&action=edit&section=45>`__\ ]
+            .. rubric:: What is a default instance/vm type?[\ `edit </index.php?title=FAQ&action=edit&section=45>`__\ ]
                :name: what-is-a-default-instancevm-typeedit